drewcsillag/sqlp/README.md

 ## Output Formatting
 * repr - outputs rows using Python's `repr` function
 * jq - can pipe a single output column to jq for processing
-* gron - pipe a single output column to jq for processing
+* gron - pipe a single output column to gron for processing
 * line - returns results like this
 ```
 a = 1